Ethiopia government declares unilateral truce to allow aid into Tigray | Law-Order

 Ethiopia government declares unilateral truce to allow aid into Tigray

-More than 90 percent of 5.5 million Tigrayans need food aid, the United Nations says, but only a tiny trickle has entered since Ethiopian troops withdrew from Tigray at the end of June last year.
+Some convoys have been attacked and looted, others have been unable to get the necessary permission, and in November, Afar authorities arrested more than 70 drivers contracted to deliver aid for the United Nations.
+ADMINISTRATIVE AND SECURITY CONSTRAINTS Tigrayan leaders have blamed federal authorities and regional governments in Afar and Amhara for blocking aid into Tigray, accusations they deny.
+The central government has said Tigrayan fighters have blocked the aid because they have invaded Afar, a neighbouring region along the only land route currently open into Tigray.

+Ethiopia's government on Thursday declared an immediate, unilateral truce in its conflict with rebellious Tigrayan forces to allow aid into the northern province, although it was not clear how it would enforce it.

+"The government of Ethiopia hopes that this truce will substantially improve the humanitarian situation on the ground and pave the way for the resolution of the conflict in northern Ethiopia without further bloodshed," the government said in a statement.
+The United Nations has said more than 90 percent of the 5.5 million Tigrayans need food aid.

 The 16-month-old conflict has pitted Tigray's rulers – the Tigray People's Liberation Front - against the central government led by Prime Minister Abiy Ahmed.

-Ethiopia's government on Thursday declared an immediate, unilateral truce in its conflict with rebellious Tigrayan forces to allow aid into the war-ravaged northern province.
+The United States State Department welcomed the news and said it strongly supported Ethiopia's commitment to work with humanitarian organisations "to expedite the unimpeded delivery of assistance to all those in need."

 A spokesman for the Tigrayan forces did not respond to a request for comment on the announcement, which follows a visit by the U.S. Special Envoy for the Horn of Africa, David Satterfield, to the capital Addis Ababa this week.
-More than 90 percent of 5.5 million Tigrayans need food aid, the United Nations says, but only a tiny trickle has entered since Ethiopian troops withdrew from Tigray at the end of June last year.
+Ethiopia's government has always said aid is permitted into Tigray, but only a tiny trickle has entered since Ethiopian troops withdrew from Tigray at the end of June last year.

-The 16-month-old conflict has pitted Tigray's rulers – the Tigray People's Liberation Front - against the central government led by Prime Minister Abiy Ahmed.
-"The government of Ethiopia hopes that this truce will substantially improve the humanitarian situation on the ground and pave the way for the resolution of the conflict in the northern Ethiopia without further bloodshed," the government said in a statement.

-Government spokesperson Legesse Tulu told Reuters the truce was unilateral.
-"This is just a government decision to protect our citizens from danger," he said.
-"We hope the other side (TPLF) will do the same."
+It was not immediately clear how the central government would enforce its edict on the battlefield, where a mix of regional fighters and volunteer militias have been fighting TPLF forces.
+Some convoys have been attacked and looted, others have been unable to get the necessary permission, and in November, Afar authorities arrested more than 70 drivers contracted to deliver aid for the United Nations.

+ADMINISTRATIVE AND SECURITY CONSTRAINTS Tigrayan leaders have blamed federal authorities and regional governments in Afar and Amhara for blocking aid into Tigray, accusations they deny.

 OCHA said the aid effort is hampered by a lack of funds, supplies and partners.
 This week a U.N. convoy that tried to reach several towns under government control in Afar was stoned, the drivers beaten and the food stolen, according to three aid workers.